PyLightMeetup/pylight.org/README.md

-## PyWaw website
+## PyLight website
-PyWaw (Warsaw Python Users Group) website source code.
-Visit us at [http://pywaw.org](http://pywaw.org).
+PyLight website source code.
+Visit us at [http://pylight.org](http://pylight.org).

-### About PyWaw
+### About PyLight
-PyWaw is a community that gathers Python hobbyists from Warsaw and its surroundings.
-This project is aimed at not only Computer Sciences students or professional developers, but also all of you who have just started the Python experience.
-Our goals are various – exchange our experiences and ideas, integration of Python people in Warsaw and spreading the fame of Python as a universal programming language.
-Our meetings are held every second (or third) Monday of a month.
+PyLight is a be beginner-friendly initiative.
+On our meetings we would like to focus on thorough explanation of programming foundations, showing different approaches in problem solving, and exploring different branches of IT world.
+Our meetings take place once a month and always include practical tasks apart from lectures.
 Feel free to join us anytime!

+### Credits
+Big thanks to [http://pywaw.org](PyWaw) for open-sourcing their website and for their support!